 - A mentor.
 A buddy can and often does play the role of a peer mentor.
 But it can be invaluable to also connect new hires with a more formal mentor who can build rapport, provide long-term advice, and share insight into what it takes to succeed in the organization and the industry.
 Consider the background, experience, goals, personality, and readiness of new hires and potential mentors to ensure a good fit.
 While some new employees are ready for a mentor early on, others may be overwhelmed by starting a relationship with a mentor too soon.
 So be sure to consider the appropriate timing of a new mentoring relationship.

 The onboarding experience begins well before a new hire’s first day and, on average, lasts through the first three months.
 The following are key steps and best practices for leaders to ensure their new employees feel welcomed, connected, and set up for success.

 Before Day One

-If a new employee has a handle on this information early on, it could encourage them to start building their networks early, too.
-And building strong networks early will allow them to see who they need to work with to get things done quickly.
+When a new employee gains an understanding of how the organization works early on, they can more easily start building networks early, too.
+And building strong networks will allow them to see who they need to work with to get things done.

-The first week of employment is also a great time to engage the new hire in socialization activities.
-It’s a best practice to keep the employee’s personality in mind when doing so.
+The first week of employment is also a great time to engage new hires in social activities.
+But keep the employee’s personality in mind when planning.